samvv/Templaty/README.md

 ### Is it safe to use this library in my web server?

 No, absolutely not!
-Templately is a tool meant to be run by developers, not end-users.
+Templaty is a tool meant to be run by developers, not end-users.
 As such, it has little (if any) security checks.
-You should never run untrusted input using Templately, only code you wrote yourself or from a developer you trust.
+You should never run untrusted input using Templaty, only code you wrote yourself or from a developer you trust.

 ## License

-Templately is licensed under the MIT license, in the hope it will help developers write better programs.
+Templaty is licensed under the MIT license, in the hope it will help developers write better programs.